Domestic, family and sexual violence experienced by people with disability

 Understanding violence against people with disability

-People with disability experience violence at higher rates than people without disability.
+People with disability are more likely to experience violence at higher rates.
 In particular, women with disability are at greatest risk.
 Women with disability may also experience barriers to accessing support services.

 Compared to women without disability, women with disability:

 - Are at greater risk of severe forms of intimate partner violence